 - Annual Fee: $20

-- Foreign Transaction Fee: 2% of each transaction in U.S. dollars
+- Foreign Transaction Fee: 2% of the transaction amount in U.S. dollars

 - Late Payment Penalty Fee: Up to $10